JeppeKlitgaard/jeppe.science/content/authors/jeppe/_index.md

 # Interests to show in About widget
 interests:
-- Physics
+- 💫 Physics
+- 🧠 Math
-- Science
+- 🔬 Science
-- Politics
+- 💬 Politics
-- Programming
+- 💻 Programming
-- Encryption
+- 🔐 Encryption
-- Outreach
+- 🤓 Outreach

 # Education to show in About widget
 education: